Ferrocarril Central Andino: Rolling stock

 In its early days, the line relied mainly on steam locomotives imported from the United States, but in the twentieth century the most characteristic type were the "Andes" type oil-fired 2-8-0s from Beyer, Peacock & Company of Manchester.
 No. 206 of this type is retained for special workings.
 1941 the company owned 47 steam locomotives, 13 railcars, 71 coaches and 978 goods wagons.
 The first diesels for road operations were delivered from Alco in 1963.

 In 2006 FCCA began a program to convert five General Electric C30-7 locomotives and two GE C39-8 locos to run on compressed natural gas and diesel fuel.

 Around 2020–2021, FCCA acquired two former CSX C40-8Ws numbered 7311 and 7374.

 In 2024, FCCA picked up two GE C41-8Ws from Union Pacific, former UP 9532 and 9521.
-That same year, FCCA purchased 19 EMD F40PH locomotives from Caltrain along with 90 Nippon Sharyo Gallery Cars.
+That same year, FCCA purchased 19 EMD F40PH locomotives from Caltrain along with 90 Nippon Sharyo Gallery cars, some being cab cars for push-pull configuration - the first of their kind in Peru, for commuter services in Greater Lima.
+They will begin commuter rail services on the Lima–Chosica route in 2026.
+With their arrival, Peru became the 2nd South American country to operate bilevel cars.